Mohamed-Yaser12/Automated-Luggage-Lifter/README.md

 ## 📌 Project Overview
-The **Luggage Lifter** is a pneumatic-powered automated system designed to transfer luggage from a lower receiving platform to an upper storage level in a continuous sequence[cite: 1].
-Built with a stable frame structure and driven by three pneumatic cylinders, the system is designed to reduce manual handling effort in transport operations such as airports or storage facilities[cite: 1].
+The **Luggage Lifter** is a pneumatic-powered automated system designed to transfer luggage from a lower receiving platform to an upper storage level in a continuous sequence.
+Built with a stable frame structure and driven by three pneumatic cylinders, the system is designed to reduce manual handling effort in transport operations such as airports or storage facilities.

 <img width="1280" height="720" alt="1" src="https://github.com/user-attachments/assets/905c7ab8-af36-46bc-b958-a2146ed53236" />
 <img width="1280" height="960" alt="4" src="https://github.com/user-attachments/assets/ad07b445-d710-4884-be86-66fbe8349681" />